 What is the Catholic stance on LGBTQ people?

 Pope Francis has made several welcoming statements towards gay and lesbian people, saying “Who am I to judge?” and stating that the Church should “apologize to the person who is gay whom it has offended” and respect and “accompany them pastorally.”
+In 2020, the Pope stated in the documentary Francesco that civil unions — legal recognition of a relationship between two people of the same gender — should be made available: “Homosexual people have a right to be in a family.
+They’re children of God and have a right to a family.
+Nobody should be thrown out or be made miserable over it … What we have to create is a civil union law.
+That way they are legally covered.”

 However, the official position of the Roman Catholic Church remains unchanged – and Francis has shown no interest in changing it.
 The Catholic Church has admitted that it may be an inborn or biological trait “through no fault of their own,” and professed that such people still have a right to “respect, friendship, and justice.”
-However, same-gender sexual activity remains defined as a sin within the Catholic Church, and its members are required to abstain from any such activity.
+But same-gender sexual activity remains defined as a sin within the Catholic Church, and its members are required to abstain from any such activity.
 Priests are prohibited from celebrating same-gender marriages.
 Other practices differ from bishop to bishop and parish to parish, including denying communion and funerals to same-gender married people and refusing to baptize the children of same-gender married parents.
 Pope Francis’ welcoming-but-not-affirming stance towards LGB people does not extend to trans Christians.
 Pope Francis has expressed his agreement with his predecessor, Pope Benedict XVI, who summarized “the ability to choose one’s gender” as “the epoch of sin against God the Creator.”
 Overall, Pope Francis’ relationship with and statements about LGBTQ+ people have been highly varied.

 However, although official Catholic teaching rejects same-gender relationships and non-cis gender identities, many organizations within the Church and led by faithful Catholics seek to provide a safe space for LGBTQ Catholics and advocate for change within the denomination.